evintunador/templateGPT/README.md

     - [x] switch to micro batches & gradient accumulation for larger batch sizes
     - [x] clip gradients
         - [x] make clipping optional
+    - [ ] the benchmark test
     - [ ] make it parallelizable on cuda
-    - [ ] setup downloaded datasets to optinoally download as token indices rather than as strings (makes loading them during training faster)
+    - [ ] setup downloaded datasets to optionally download as token indices rather than as strings (makes loading them during training faster)
+- [ ] fix issue where CPU is only using a single core during training
+- [ ] figure out why nvidia-smi isn't working on lambda labs
-	- [ ] look for more
+- [ ] train new models
+- [ ] setup training batches and attention mask to concatenate more than one sequence back to back when the docs are shorter than the model's maximum context length

+### potential future TODOs
+- [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken
 - [ ] create `hyperparameter_search.ipynb` that knows to cancel a run if it's going over your available vram usage
     - [ ] add a more complicated (regression?) analysis to `model_comparison.ipynb` to help us analyze the hyperparameter search
 - [ ] setup .py files to be runnable in terminal rather than in the .ipynb files